 USVs find a multitude of uses, from mine hunting/sweeping to scientific research and surveying.
 It may be desirable to use a USV on projects that require long periods at sea or when conditions are simply too dangerous for manned craft.
-USVs can be much cheaper to deploy than manned vessels, while at the same time offering operational benefits, such as extended operating periods.
+Uncrewed or autonomous vehicles can be much cheaper to deploy than manned vessels, while at the same time offering operational benefits, such as extended operating periods.

 A USV may incorporate a number of sensing technologies to assist with navigation, collision avoidance and target recognition.
-Cambridge Pixel’s expertise and products for radar processing provides a core set of capabilities for USV developers, including:
+Our expertise and products for radar processing provide a core set of capabilities for USV developers, including:

-- Interface options to a wide range of maritime and specialist radars
+- Interfacing to a wide range of maritime and specialist radars

 - A highly configurable target tracker